enthought/enaml/docs/source/tech_ref/enaml_file.rst

 Writing .enaml Files
 ====================

-.. warning:: This documentation is not entirely current and may not reflect the
+.. warning:: This documentation is currently under development and may
-    way Enaml currently works.
+    be missing information.

 Enaml files contain a domain-specific language for specifying a user-interface and dynamically binding and computing values based on user interaction.